YantianZha/effect-prediction/README.md

 *Yu Zhang, Hannah Kerner, Xiaoyu Zhang for offering design suggestions.

 ## License
 This repsoitory is released under a [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
-The repository uses some code from the project [Action Recognition using Visual Attention](https://github.com/kracwarlock/action-recognition-visual-attention), which is licensed under a revised (3-clause) BSD License.
+The repository uses some code from the project [Action Recognition using Visual Attention](https://github.com/kracwarlock/action-recognition-visual-attention), which is licensed under a revised (3-clause) BSD License; And [Inception](https://github.com/google/inception) which is licensed under Apache License 2.0.